BurntSushi/goim/DESIGN.md

   - There is a possibility of a collision, which will violate a key invariant assumed by Goim.
 (See issue #1.)
-  - Mapping each md5 hash to a unique 32 bit integer means that we drastically decrease storage requirements, since each row in each attribute table requires a uniquely identifying key for an entity.
+  - Mapping each md5 hash to a unique 32-bit integer means that we drastically decrease storage requirements, since each row in each attribute table requires a uniquely identifying key for an entity.
-  - The mapping between md5 hash and 32 bit integer can be reasonably stored in main memory of most systems (requires at least 100MB for 5,000,000 entities).
+  - The mapping between md5 hash and 32-bit integer can be reasonably stored in main memory of most systems (requires at least 100MB for 5,000,000 entities).
 This mapping is a crucial piece of inserting data quickly, as it eliminates the need for round-tripping to the database for each attribute